 The company initially considered a competitor of SUSE for a high availability solution.
-After all, this particular competitor is well-known in the open source space and had been Aché’s Linux provider for about eight years.
+After all, this particular competitor is well known in the open source space and had been Aché’s Linux provider for about eight years.
 But for the sake of due diligence, Aché also decided to investigate SUSE.
-The company found that SUSE Linux Enterprise Server for SAP Applications, which SUSE developed in coordination with SAP, and the SUSE High Availability Extension demonstrated a mature solution with proven test cases.
+The company found that SLES for SAP Applications, which SUSE developed in coordination with SAP, and the SLE High Availability Extension demonstrated a mature solution with proven test cases.
 “We tested the solution against the solution we had before,” explained Valter Castelhano, infrastructure engineer.
 “While the solution wasn’t able to consistently execute the failover (and sometimes crashed when it did), the SUSE solution worked flawlessly.”
 For Castelhano, being able to test and see the solution running on the organization’s new Dell R930 Appliances for HANA was one of the key points of the decision.

-The fact that SUSE works closely with SAP for its SUSE Linux Enterprise for SAP Applications development was also compelling for Castelhano.
-Aché gets all the performance gains and customisations that SUSE makes specifically for SAP.
-“SUSE provides a solid lineup of innovative products with a cooperative approach, which makes us trust and rely on it to build the next generation of IT solutions inside Aché,” declared Castelhano.
+The fact that SUSE works closely with SAP for its SLES for SAP Applications development was also compelling for Castelhano.
+Aché gets all the performance gains and customizations that SUSE makes specifically for SAP.
+“SUSE provides a solid lineup of innovative products with a cooperative approach, which makes us trust and rely on it to build the next generation of IT solutions inside Aché,” declares Castelhano.

 Aché worked with SUSE partner SSYS to implement the SUSE solution.
 Implementing the product in the new machines went smoothly, and the high availability solution worked as intended.
 Altogether, the project took about three to four months to complete.

-When asked how the SUSE solution has performed post-implementation, Castelhano explained that it performs as designed.
-Aché’s QA environment also holds a tenant of the production database.
-And if some error hinders the production environment, making it unavailable, the SUSE High Availability Extension shuts down the QA environment and brings the production database online without any human interaction.
-Fortunately, Aché has never had to use the SUSE High Availability Extension, aside from successful test runs.
+When asked how the SUSE solution has performed post implementation, Castelhano explains that it performs as designed.
+Aché’s quality assurance environment also holds a tenant of the production database.
+And if some error hinders the production environment, making it unavailable, the SLE High Availability Extension shuts down the QA environment and brings the production database online without any human interaction.
+Fortunately, Aché has never had to use the SLE High Availability Extension, aside from successful test runs.

-As a beneficial side effect of the implementation on HANA, Aché experienced performance gains due to kernel tuning found in SUSE Linux Enterprise Server for SAP.
-For example, in recent tests, its HANA implementation was able to process workloads from 30 to 110 times faster than its Oracle implementation could.
+As a beneficial side effect of the implementation on SAP HANA, Aché experienced performance gains due to kernel tuning found in SLES for SAP.
+For example, in recent tests, its SAP HANA implementation was able to process workloads from 30 to 110 times faster than its Oracle implementation could.

-Because Aché has had such a positive experience with SUSE, it is expanding their partnership.
-In 2017, Aché is moving all Linux Servers to SUSE Linux Enterprise Server 12.
-The company will also implement SUSE Manager, which reduces the complexity of managing its infrastructure, and SUSE Linux Enterprise Live Patching, which enables live kernel fixes without impacting the business.
+Because Aché has had such a positive experience with SUSE, it is expanding its partnership.
+In 2017, Aché is moving all Linux servers to SLES 12.
+The company will also implement SUSE Manager, which reduces the complexity of managing its infrastructure, and SLE Live Patching, which enables live kernel fixes without impacting the business.